-Each county may send 2 entries total from 50130, 50131; and 1 entry from 50133.
+Each county may send 2 entries total from 50130, 50131

 Aerospace 2 Model Rocketry (SF 50130)

 Exhibit one model rocket assembled or made by the member.
 The exhibit will be a static display.
 The model rocket should be in good flying condition.
 DO NOT include the rocket engine with your exhibit.
 The rocket will not be launched.
 Attach the printed directions for construction of the rocket if any were used.